Ultrafast topological data analysis reveals pandemic-scale dynamics of convergent evolution: Methods

-For the computation of the persistence barcode, \texttt{Ripser} resorts to various optimizations, which are crucial when handling datasets of the size considered in the present work.
-Notably, \texttt{Ripser} computes persistent cohomology, which is not based on cycles but instead on cocycles, often described intuitively as \emph{cuts} that tear open a hole.
-In order to obtain the requisite cycles representing the features in persistent homology, we used a custom version of \texttt{Ripser} that subsequently carries out a second computation, this time based on cycles instead of cocycles.
+We used Ripser \cite{Ripser2021} to compute the persistent homology (persistence barcode and topological cycles) with $\mathbb{F}_2$ coefficients of each sequence alignment from its sparse genetic distance matrix.
+Ripser is a state-of-the-art software for the computation of persistent homology based on the topological construction of Vietoris--Rips complexes (\hyperref[fig:ripser]{Supplementary \autoref{fig:ripser}a}).
+For the computation of the persistence barcode, Ripser resorts to various optimizations, which are crucial when handling datasets of the size considered in this work.
+Notably, Ripser computes persistent cohomology, which is not based on cycles but instead on cocycles, often described intuitively as \emph{cuts} that tear open a hole.
+In order to obtain topological cycles representing the evolutionary features in persistent homology, we used a custom version of Ripser that subsequently carries out a second computation, this time based on cycles instead of cocycles.
+This custom version of Ripser is available via commit f545200 on branch \texttt{tight-representative-cycles} of the GitHub repository \url{https://github.com/Ripser/ripser}.
 While a naive computation based on homology would be prohibitively expensive, the previous computation of the persistence barcode based on cocycles makes the subsequent computation of representative cycles feasible.

-The homological features identified by persistent homology admit different representative cycles.
-In order to obtain cycles that fit tightly to the data points, we use a method called \emph{exhaustive reduction} \cite{Edelsbrunner2019, Zomorodian2005}, which can be roughly summarized as follows.
-Whenever a representative cycle contains an edge that also appears in another cycle as the longest edge, a tighter representative can be obtained by replacing the edge with the remaining edges from the other cycles, which all have shorter length.
+The homological features (i.e.~bars in the persistence barcode) identified by persistent homology admit different cycle representatives in the dataset.
+In order to obtain topological cycles that fit tightly to the data points, the custom version of Ripser employs a method called \emph{exhaustive reduction} \cite{Edelsbrunner2019, Zomorodian2005}, which can be roughly summarized as follows: Whenever a representative cycle contains an edge that also appears in another cycle as the longest edge, a tighter representative can be obtained by replacing the edge with the remaining edges from the other cycles, which all have shorter length.
+The ambiguity of cycle representatives and bases has almost no effect on tRI, as we show in Supplementary Information Section~2.5.